5 problems AssemblyX electronic work instructions

 Your production engineers, quality and shop floor operators are frustrated, inefficient and drowning in paper with the use of Word, Excel & PowerPoint to create work instructions, procedures and visual aids.

 Manufacturers have a critical requirement to define processes and procedures to build, maintain and dispose of products.
 Currently 95% of manufacturers use Word, Excel or PowerPoint to create, distribute and manage complex production documentation.

 Microsoft applications are causing major pain for manufacturers with bloated, difficult to update, paper based document control, which often results in flat, black and white documentation that does not lend itself to electronic distribution or consumption.

 At best you may have created a colour PDF that is attached to a routing or stored on the network somewhere, making it difficult to navigate and capture data, which in turn slows your shop floor operators down.
 This out-dated approach to authoring, updating, managing and distributing work procedure documentation is hugely inefficient, effects quality and is out of touch with today’s opportunities for a paperless shop floor.

-AssemblyX is a unique paperless production platform that provides an end-to-end electronic process, enforcing quality; transforming the shop floor and greatly simplifying the data capture process for build history and compliance.
+AssemblyX is a unique paperless electronic work instructions platform that enforces quality; transforming the shop floor and greatly simplifying the data capture process for build history and compliance.